lucaswkuipers/SafeTypes/README.md

 By ensuring conditions at compile time, SafeTypes allows developers to write safer, more robust and expressive code with reduced boilerplate, increased performance, and improved documentation through its constrained types.

-SafeTypes is awesome and Macros makes it even more so.
-[Check it out.](https://github.com/lucaswkuipers/SafeTypesMacros)

 ## Features

 - [x] Type-safe containers that prevent invalid states